nanoframework/nanoFramework.Device.Bluetooth/README.md

 ### Defining the service and associated Characteristics

 The GattServiceProvider is used to create and advertise the primary service definition.
-An extra device information service will also be automatically created.
+An extra device information service will be automatically created.

 ```csharp
 GattServiceProviderResult result = GattServiceProvider.Create(uuid);